 Supplier Obligations for AAM Returnable Dunnage / International Border Crossing

-AAM requires that suppliers act as the Importer of Record for shipments of returnable dunnage being sent from an AAM location to the supplier.
-AAM may be responsible for the handling costs and any duties/taxes that apply.
-The supplier must serve as the legal entity responsible for importing the dunnage into their respective country.
+The supplier must serve as the legal entity responsible for importing the dunnage shipped by AAM into their respective country.
 All exceptions must be approved by the AAM Global Trade Compliance team.